clipperhouse/netlify/content/split.md

 In my experiments, `strings.Split`'s and `bytes.Split`'s substrings might or might not allocate on the heap.
 They are slices or string headers -- which are inexpensive views into the underlying bytes.

 The allocation depends on escape analysis.
-We can make the escape less likely by using the aforementioned [iterator](https://github.com/clipperhouse/split) -- only one substring is in memory at a time, on-demand.
+We can make the escape less likely by using my [aforementioned iterator](https://github.com/clipperhouse/split) -- only one substring is in memory at a time, on-demand.

 #### In C#

 `string.Split` will always allocate `n` (sub)strings in my experiments.
 C# has implemented `Span<T>`, a type which is an inexpensive view into the underlying memory, and is guaranteed to stay on the stack.

-There is a [new `Span` splitter](https://github.com/dotnet/runtime/pull/104534) in the standard library, coming in C# 9.
+There is a [new `Span` splitter](https://github.com/dotnet/runtime/pull/104534) in the standard library, coming in .Net 9.
 It achieves zero allocations in my experiments.
-My [aforementioned splitter](https://github.com/clipperhouse/Split.net) began as a fork of the above, and is available for C# 8.
+My [aforementioned splitter](https://github.com/clipperhouse/Split.net) is a backport of the above, for .Net 8.

 ## Why you might do this

 To make hot paths faster, and perhaps more importantly, to reduce the tax on the garbage collector.

-Ideally, you'll look at your whole pipeline and think _streaming_ -- small batches in memory, inexpensive views into underlying bytes, minimal copying.
+Ideally, you'll look at your whole pipeline and think _streaming_ -- small batches in memory, inexpensive views into underlying bytes, readers & writers, minimal copying.
 What's the original source of the string, and what's its ultimate destination?

 ## Why you might not do this